Altimetrik-Uy/Salesforce-Employees-Community/ManualSteps/PostDeploy/SEC-81.md

-Step 1 - If in the object 'Certification' you have created the record "Advanced administrator", you must change it to "Administrator".
+Step 1 - If in the object 'Certification' you have created the record "Advanced Administrator", you must change it to "Administrator".